Product 9 min read

 Our audit measures these specific things — and then goes further.

 During a deep audit, MarketOS generates 8 realistic buyer-intent queries based on your brand and target keywords.
-It sends each to an AI engine with real-time web search enabled and parses the sources the AI cites.
-It then tells you, concretely:
+Then it sends each query to every AI engine you've configured, with real-time web search enabled, and parses the sources each engine cites.
+Four engines are supported today:

-• Which specific queries cited you, which didn't, and what the AI said in each case.
+• Which specific queries cited you, which didn't, and the AI's actual answer for each one.

-• Which competitor domains got cited when yours didn't — so you can study what they're doing right.
+• Which competitor domains won the queries you lost — so you can study what they're doing right.

 • The most-dominant domains across all queries, giving you a map of the "AI content landscape" in your category.

 You're not guessing whether your GEO work is paying off.
-You're watching it happen.
+You're watching it happen, engine by engine.

 Designed for the way you actually work